roachhd/kendo-docs/api/javascript/ui/gantt.md

 ### change

-Fired when the user selects a task in the gantt.
+Fired when the user selects a task in the Gantt.

 The event handler function context (available via the this keyword) will be set to the widget instance.